-Many police officers in Maryland ask a driver to step out of the vehicle and submit to roadside sobriety tests if the officer suspects they’ve been drinking.
+Many police officers in Connecticut ask a driver to step out of the vehicle and submit to roadside sobriety tests if the officer suspects they’ve been drinking.
 These tests are surprisingly difficult, even for drivers who are not intoxicated, and people are frequently arrested and taken into police custody as a result of failure.
 What roadside sobriety tests do police officers use and do you have to submit to them, or can they be declined?

 Types of Roadside Sobriety Tests